Kashif-Saleem-Ghuman/Kashif-Saleem-Ghuman/README.md

 I'm Kashif Saleem.
 A Full Stack Developer.
 I am a student at Microverse, an online school where i code more than 8 hours a day with other developers from all around the globe.

-- 🌱 I’m currently learning **Webpack, ES6, Javascript, Css, Html.**
+- 🌱 I’m currently learning **Webpack, ES6, Javascript, CSS, HTML.**

 <h3 align="left" style="font-weight:bold">Credentials:</h3>
 <img src="https://api.accredible.com/v1/frontend/credential_website_embed_image/badge/59015476"/>